-Future learning: Y2 Unit 1 -Describing the human and physical geographical features of Eston
+Future learning: Y2 Unit 1 -Describing the human and physical geographical features of Eston.

 Unit 2: What do we know about our island home?
-Builds on: EVES and V1 Unit
+Builds on: EYFS and Y1 Unit 1 -

-Builds on: EYFS and Y1 Unit 1 - Children can identify examples of physical and human features from their immediate environment.
+Children can identify examples of physical and human features from their immediate environment

 Intent: Children begin to develop an understanding of some of the physical (e.g. surrounding seas) and human (e.g. capital cities) features of the UK and can understand the differences between physical and human features.

-Future learning: Y3 Unit 2 - Developing an understanding of the human and physical geography of the UK.
+Future learning: Y3 Unit 2 -Developing an understanding of the human and physical geography of the UK.